Kaitaraiwa Waka Uta

 - ensure forklift loads are stable and safe

 - fill in paperwork, such as delivery forms, and electronically record the movement of goods.

 - good driving skills

-- a thorough understanding of the operation and limitations of a forklift
+- thorough understanding of the operation and limitations of a forklift

-- the ability to judge distances, weights and volumes
+- ability to judge distances, weights and volumes

 - knowledge of the code of practice for forklift operators, including health and safety regulations